 Your presentation’s slideshow is not a set of pages from a textbook.
 Slides support your presentation.
 It’s not something for you to read out loud, nor should it compel audiences to take too much time reading instead of focusing on you.

-You can adjust text sizes depending on the setting of your presentation.
+You can adjust text sizes depending on the setting of your presentation slides.
 For example, err on the side of too-large text when you have senior audience members.
 If it’s a webinar and people will be on their screens, slightly smaller text may be acceptable.

 Bullet points are going out of fashion.
 If you absolutely need bullets, you may have too much text on the slide.
+Consider using bullets for main points only and avoid text-heavy slides.
 The goal is to showcase keywords that reinforce — not dictate — your delivery.

 4. Overall Simplicity